 How did you spend your time in Beijing?

 No trip to Beijing is complete without visits to the Great Wall, Summer Palace and Forbidden City.
 I highly recommend a private tour of the Great Wall (guide and driver) and visiting the restored Mutianyu section.
 The Summer Palace was the massive vacation home of the emperors.
-Again we used a guide to navigate the highlights.
+Again we used what is a sugar baby a guide to navigate the highlights.
 The enormous Forbidden Palace was by far the most crowded place we visited.
 For hundreds of years it was strictly limited to the Imperial family and government officials.

 What did you do in Hong Kong?